 We do enjoy serving coffee after Sunday services, but other drinks are available too.
 Our rest rooms are family-friendly and the three rest rooms on the main floor are fully accessible.

 Our current congregation is the one happy result of a tragic event.
-After the Oelwein tornado in 1968, the Presbyterian Church and the United Church of Christ (Disciples) in our city merged to form Christ United Presbyterian Church.
+After the Oelwein tornado in 1968, the First Presbyterian Church and the United Church of Christ (Disciples) in our city merged to form Christ United Presbyterian Church.
 At this time this was unusual.
 We have a baptismal font and a full-size baptistery for immersion.
 We celebrate the Lord’s Supper every Sunday morning.
 All who know Christ or want to know Him better are welcome at the Lord’s Table.

 Our pastor situation is also unusual – in a good way.
 I am a Lutheran minister, ordained in 1984.
 My husband, Leo Combs-Lay, is also a minister and we share the preaching duties here at Christ United Presbyterian Church.
 We welcome you.